PythonLinks/Mecrisp-Ice/docs/source/index.rst

 .. note::

 Mecrisp Ice, and its documentation are under active development.
-The 16 bit dual port version and the 16 port quickstore version are both flying in space.
-Lots more people are using  them here on earth.

 Posting issues and pull requests is most welcome.
 I am currently writing a master's thesis using Mecrisp Ice.
 By August the publication embargo should be lifted, and a lot more material will hopefully be added to this site.